You may be familiar with the terms

-For example, the routine task of brushing teeth can seem to be automatic.
+For example, the routine task of brushing teeth can seem automatic.
 But our brain actually does lightning-fast planning before we get started and as we continue brushing.
-It determines how we’ll move, the steps we’ll take and the order we should take them.
-Without motor planning skills, the toothbrush might never make it out of the medicine cabinet.
+It determines how we’ll move, the steps we’ll take and the order in which we should take them.
+Without motor planning skills, the toothbrush might never make it to your mouth.

 Learn more about motor planning skills and their role in learning and doing everyday tasks.

 Motor planning is part of a group of skills that help us move our body the way we want to.
 There are different kinds of motor skills that we use over and over again throughout our lifetime to get things done.

 All of those skills are needed for physical actions.
 But something has to happen before we can use those skills effectively.
 We have to think about how we’re going to move our body, so we can complete the task at hand.
 Here’s an example.

 When we learned to wash our hands as young children, someone showed us how to do it.
 Eventually, though, our brain had to figure out how our body would physically do what we’d been shown.

 How would we move our arms and fingers to get the soap?
 How would we hold the soap in order to rub our hands on it?
 How far would we stand from the sink so that water didn’t splash everywhere?
 We also had to think about the order of all of these steps.

 In the beginning, it was very hard.
 We had to do things very slowly.
 We had to constantly adjust what we were doing—scrub for longer or get closer to the sink.
 We paid a lot of attention to the process.
 And with corrections and help, we eventually were able to do it on our own.